pnpm/pnpm.io/docs/errors.md

 To fix this error, either remove the release channel prefix or correct the version suffix.

+Note that it is not allowed to specify node versions like `lts/Jod`.
+The correct syntax for stable release is strictly X.Y.Z or release/X.Y.Z.

 ## ERR_PNPM_INVALID_NODE_VERSION

 The value of config field `use-node-version` has an invalid syntax.